-The discipline "Medical history and bioethics" is purposed for students enrolled in the educational program 31.05.01 "General medicine", and included in the basic part of the curriculum.
-Discipline is implemented on 2nd year, 3rd semester.
+The discipline "Medical history, bioethics, deontology" is purposed for students enrolled in the educational program 31.05.01 "General medicine", and included in the basic part of the curriculum.
+Discipline is implemented on 2^{nd} year, 4^{rd} semester.

 Development of the working program of the discipline was made in accordance with the Federal state educational standard of higher education in the specialty 31.05.01 "General medicine", the curriculum of training in the specialty 31.05.01 "General medicine".